Henry Richard Hoisington

-Henry Richard Hoisington (23 August 1801 – 16 May 1858) was an American Board of Commissioners for Foreign Missions missionary to Ceylon (present-day Sri Lanka) and was one of the first three missionaries who established mission station at Madura, commencing American Madura Mission in South India as an offshoot of the Jaffna Mission in Ceylon, also known as Ceylon Mission.
+Henry Richard Hoisington (23 August 1801 – 16 May 1858) was an American missionary to Ceylon (present-day Sri Lanka) as part of the American Board of Commissioners for Foreign Missions.
+He was one of the first three missionaries who established mission station at Madura, commencing the American Madura Mission in South India as an offshoot of the Jaffna Mission in Ceylon, also known as the Ceylon Mission.

 He translated The Oriental Astronomer: Being a Complete System of Hindu Astronomy.

 Biography

+Early life

 He was born on 23 August 1801 in Vergennes, Vermont.
 He was the son of Job and Sarah (Knapp) Hoisington.
 The family moved to Buffalo, New York, where Job was employed as a carpenter.
 When Henry was 12 years old, his father Job, a militia officer, was killed during a British attack on Black Rock in the War of 1812.
 His mother, Sarah, was left with seven children to raise.
 She became a charter member of the First Presbyterian Church of Buffalo, N.Y.
 Helped by his mother's influence, Henry experienced religion and joined the Presbyterian Church.

+Training and early career

 He first worked in a dry goods store, and then at age 15 began learning the printer's trade in Buffalo, later working as a printer in Utica and New York City.
 Here, stricken with typhus, he determined during his convalescence to become a preacher.
 He prepared himself for college at Bloomfield Academy in New Jersey, studying under Dr. Armstrong.
-He entered Williams College in Williamstown, Massachusetts in 1824at the age of 23.
+He entered Williams College in Williamstown, Massachusetts in 1824 at the age of 23.
 He graduated is 1828, Phi Beta Kappa, and gave the Greek oration at graduation.
 From Williams College he went to Auburn Theological Seminary, in Auburn, New York, graduating in 1831.
 While at college and theological school he worked his way by printing and teaching school.
-On August 30, 1831, Henry was ordained by the Cayuga Presbytery at Aurora, New York.
-Henry Hoisington married Nancy Lyman of Chester, Massachusetts, on September 21, 1831.
-From 1831 to 1833, Henry Richard Hoisington served as minister of the First Presbyterian Church of Scipio, (Aurora), Cayuga County, N.Y.
-On July 1, 1833, Henry and Nancy Hoisington took ship on the vessel "Israel" for India and Ceylon, serving as missionary and printer for the American Board of Commissioners for Foreign Missions (ABCFM) mission in Jaffna, Ceylon (Sri Lanka).
+On August 30, 1831, he was ordained by the Cayuga Presbytery at Aurora, New York.

+From 1831 to 1833, he served as minister of the First Presbyterian Church of Scipio, (Aurora), Cayuga County, N.Y.
+On July 1, 1833, Henry and his wife Nancy Hoisington took ship on the vessel "Israel" for India and Ceylon, serving as missionary and printer for the American Board of Commissioners for Foreign Missions (ABCFM) mission in Jaffna, Ceylon (Sri Lanka).

 Biographical editing is from A Hoisington Album, MS by Maida Barton Follini, great-great-great-granddaughter of H.R.Hoisington 1st.